cycloptux/GiselleBot-Documentation/docs/Contents/Modules Documentation 101.md

         will bring you to the official Discord support page about this topic.

-        Obtaining a role ID may be trivial: you can obtain the role ID by prepending a role mention with `\`, but that message will still mention the role.
+        Obtaining a role ID may be trivial: you can obtain the role ID by prepending a role mention with `\`, but, that message will still mention the role.

         In order to make your life easier, the bot offers a